5 Creative Ways To Generate Ecourse Ideas

 You might already have a product or service that you could further repurpose for a more specific subset of your current audience.
 You could also use this to connect with new types of clients.

 For example, let’s say you’re in the health niche.
 You could solve a problem for a specific target audience group, such as focusing on women with adrenal fatigue.
 You could go a little more into that niche and perhaps target mothers who suffer from adrenal fatigue.
 Or perhaps women entrepreneurs.
+The key though is that you need to listen to your clients and then teach the elements of design related to what they want!

 By getting more specific within your niche, you target a smaller group of people.
 By doing that, by getting that specific, you can speak more directly and more particularly to those people and specifically address their problems and needs.